 - On May 3, President Biden issued a statement revising the annual U.S. refugee admissions cap to 62,500 for this fiscal year.

-- This revision is partly in response to outcry by advocated, including Church World Service to the presidential determination on refugee admissions announced on April 16, 2021.
+- This revision is partly in response to outcry by advocates, including Church World Service, to the presidential determination on refugee admissions announced on April 16, 2021.
 (See the Church World Service Rapid Response Toolkit, shared by Noel Andersen.)

 - Later on April 16, the White House issued a brief walk-back statement.

 - International Rescue Committee Fiscal Year 2021 mid-year report, “More of the same: Biden to admit fewer refugees than any president in U.S. history.”
 (April, 2021)

 - For current and historical information on U.S. refugee admissions: